WHAT ARE THEY AND HOW CAN YOU REMOVE THEM?

 if you have poor credit, as this has a strong correlation with requiring insurance companies to pay claims (since it is less likely you can pay for damages yourself).

-NOT ALL STATES USE POINTS
+DO ALL STATES USE AUTO INSURANCE POINTS?

 In states that use license points (which is most of them), regular transgressions will accrue license points that can then result in the temporary suspension of your license if you accumulate too many.